MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/toolbaritem.md

 > [!WARNING]
 > Icon behavior in `ToolbarItem` objects that have their `Order` property set to `Secondary` is inconsistent across platforms.
 Avoid setting the `IconImageSource` property on items that appear in the secondary menu.

-## Enable or Disable a ToolbarItem
+## Enable or disable a ToolbarItem

 The [`IsEnabled`](xref:Xamarin.Forms.MenuItem.IsEnabled) property inherited from [`MenuItem`](xref:Xamarin.Forms.MenuItem) is read-only, and should not be used to manipulate the enabled or disabled state of a `ToolbarItem`.
 Instead, use the `CanExecute` functionality of the command bound to the `Command` property of the `ToolbarItem`.